 But, here’s the thing.
 Customers call a 0800 number when they’re frustrated.
 They probably haven’t been able to find the answers they need online and want to talk to a live person to get the situation resolved.

 If they’re calling you because they can’t find the information they seek on your website, you’ve fallen at the first hurdle.

 Implement a knowledge base system today and reduce your customer support cost by 67%Signup now

 Excellent customer service today should be measured in how few customers call you — not how many.
 Particularly in the SaaS industry, where customers want to get on with their work and figure out how to use the software without having to go through a lengthy learning curve.

 Remember the stat from before?
-79 percent of customers don’t want to talk to you!
+79 percent of customers prefer self-service and don’t want to talk to you!
 Millennials (and Gen-Z, in particular) are an unsociable bunch who really prefer finding information on their smartphones or computers than speaking to a live person.